 PHCC has identified patient engagement as one of its strategic priorities and an integral aspect to achieving PHCC’s mission.

-In order to foster a culture of person-centered care, PHCC is committed to:
+To foster a culture of person-centered care, PHCC is committed to:

-Promote organization-wide engagement in people-centered care initiatives along with spreading and scaling them across PHCC.
+Promoting organization-wide engagement in people-centered care initiatives along with spreading and scaling them across PHCC.

 Respect patients’ values and their cultural and personal preferences while delivering care.